 *When you arrive, you’ll see the Oyama Tourist Information Center.
 Make sure to snag a free map!

 You’ve arrived at the Oyama Cable Car Station, now what?!
 Well, you need to figure out if hiking or riding the cable car up is in the cards.
 Most likely you’ve already decided this before you left the house, but just in case we figured we might help you make the decision!

-The day we chose to hike to the summit we started our ascent around 1300 (errr….maybe a smidge after).
-All the signs we read advised that we should start before this, but we didn’t and it turned out just fine (I will mention that it was getting dark as we neared the base of Oyama).
-So, in short, if your not super into hiking and or think you may be moving a bit on the slow side either consider beginning either before 1300 or taking the cable car up to the halfway point.
+The day we chose to hike to the summit we started our ascent around 1300.
+All the signs we read advised that we should start before this, but we didn’t and it turned out just fine (I will mention that it was getting dark as we neared the base of Oyama on our descent).
+So, in short, if you’re not super into hiking and or think you may be moving a bit on the slow side either consider beginning either before 1300 or taking the cable car up to the halfway point.

 As mentioned previously, if you aren’t looking to break much of a sweat you can opt to take the Oyama Cable Car up to Oyama Afuri Shrine instead of hiking.
 However it is important to note that taking the cable car does not eliminate all the stairs.
 Once you disembark the cable car, you’ll technically only be halfway up the mountain (678m).

 First Part: Base of Mt.
 Oyama → Oyama Afuri Shrine